 Crisis can be in the form of a team member having an emotional breakdown, a major customer making an unexpected or urgent demand, or it could be as critical as experiencing the death of a loved one.

 Before the decision was handed down, former players and TV analysts were all commenting that whatever the decision or punishment would be handed down, it would define the legacy of the Commissioner, even though he had been in the role for only a few months.
 This was a crisis situation for him!

 Using this situation as an example, here are five ways great leaders manage crisis situations so that any loss or damage to a company or brand is minimized and/or mitigated.

 - Remain calm.
 Rather than panicking or losing their cool, strong leaders remain calm and poised.
 In this situation, the Commissioner made a brief comment initially to the media advising that further comments would be made at another time, when more details were known.
-He didn’t shy away from the fact that a crisis was on his hands.
-He made it know that he was doing everything he could to address the situation.
+He didn’t shy away from the fact a crisis was on his hands.
+He made it known he was doing everything he could to address the situation.

 - Get the facts right first.
-Instead of jumping to conclusions and making rash decisions, great leaders reserve their judgement until they gather all the facts.
+Instead of jumping to conclusions and making rash decisions, great leaders reserve their judgment until they gather all the facts.
 In this situation, the Commissioner waited for expert confirmation that the voice heard on the recording was indeed that of the owner of the basketball team.

 - Attend to what’s most critical.
 Whenever there is a crisis, emotions can run high, which can lead to further issues if it isn’t managed well initially.
 The key here is to get people on the same page or being willing to discuss how they’re currently feeling.

 In this situation, because it was affecting a worldwide audience, the Commissioner needed the support of team owners and executives, media spokespersons, TV channel executives, players associations and representatives.
-Their job was to ensure that everyone involved would do what was best for the league rather than having an emotional response.
+Their job was to ensure everyone involved would do what was best for the league rather than having an emotional response.

 In this situation, the Commissioner handed the punishment to the concerned owner with a few days.
 The prompt action drew unanimous praise for the Commissioner and some went even as far as saying that the way he handled this crisis has already defined his legacy in the league.
-That is a huge statement considering Commissioner Adam Silver has only been in the role for a few months.
+That’s a huge statement considering Commissioner Adam Silver has only been in the role for a few months.